Note: To set the La Llorona story straight once & for all. I've

 Llorona has taken on yet another face.
 In the old ‘girls’ restroom’

 story of Bloody Mary or Mary Wales, if a girl turns out the lights

 in the room, stands before a mirror, and repeats either “Bloody Mary,

-you killed your children” nine times, the
+you killed your children” nine times, the horrid, blood-covered face

-as if looking over the girl’s shoulder.
+over the girl’s shoulder.
 In Phoenix, Hispanic girls repeat “La